ineedaa/cannes-photography/README.md

   - **GitHub**  for deployment of the webpage.

 ## Testing
+ - While clicking on the navigation menu icons,user gets the respective section of the page.
+ - In the contact form,when user skips the name field,email field or event name field,user should notice the error in the field that's left vacant.
+ - While clicking on Let's talk button,user gets a confirmation page that confirms the message is received.

 ### Validator Testing
  - #### HTML
    - No errors found whie testing on [W3Cvalidator.](https://validator.w3.org/)